Access Guide

 Access Tours

-Come and explore on our Audio Descriptive tours featuring one of our trained costume demonstrators, revealing Black Country history through touch and handling experiences.
+Come and explore the Museum on our Audio Descriptive tours, led by an Audio Described specialist, who will reveal Black Country history through touch and handling experiences.

 Get in touch